Supercritical Superprocesses: Proper Normalization and Non-degenerate Strong Limit: Strong convergence with general test functions

 \subsection{Continuous times: Case II}

-In this subsection, we will consider the almost sure limit of $\gamma_t\langle X_t,f\rangle$ with $f$ being a general bounded continuous function for some class of superdiffusions.
+In this subsection, we will consider the almost sure limit of $\gamma_t\langle f, X_t\rangle$ with $f$ being a general bounded continuous function for some class of superdiffusions.
 The underlying process $\xi$ is a diffusion satisfying the following conditions.

 Suppose that $E$ is a domain of finite Lebesgue measure in $\R^d$.
-Denote by $C_0^k(E)$ the family of functions of compact support on $E$ with continuous partial derivatives of order up to $k$.
+Denote by $C_b^1(E)$ the family of bounded differentiable functions on $E$ whose first order partial derivatives are all continuous.
 The underling process $\{\xi,\Pi_x\}$ is a killed diffusion process on $E$ corresponding to the infinitesimal generator

 where $a$ and $b$ satisfy the following conditions: \begin{enumerate} \item[(a)] $a_{ij}\in C_b^1(E)$, $i,j=1,2\cdots,d,$ and that the matrix $a=(a_{ij})$ is symmetric which satisfying, for all $x\in E$ and $v\in \R^d$,